Humanitarian (Subclass 201) visa or In Country Special Humanitarian Class XB Subclass 201 visa: Who can apply for this visa?

 You must be in your own country to apply for the Humanitarian (Subclass 201) visa.

-There is no visa application fee or charge unless you have been proposed by an approved organisation and application for the Humanitarian (Subclass 201) visa is lodged using form 1417 – second stage visa application fee is payable.
+There is no visa application fee or charge unless you have been proposed by an approved organisation and application for the Humanitarian (Subclass 201) visa is lodged using CSP form – second stage visa application fee is payable.

 You will not be eligible to apply for Humanitarian (Subclass 201) visa if any of the below apply to you:

 - between 13 August 2012 and 31 May 2013, you entered Australia at an excised offshore place and became an unlawful non-citizen; or

 - on or after 13 August 2012, you were taken to a place outside Australia (under section 245F(9) of the Migration Act 1958); or

 - on or after 1 June 2013, you came to Australia by boat or as an Illegal Maritime Arrival (IMA).